Introduction to the I-20 Form

 The funds should be liquid, and the bank statement issue date must be within the last six months.
 Officially any student applying for an F-1 student visa must provide proof of funding greater than or equal to the annual (2 semesters) estimated expense as mentioned in the I-20.
-However consulates at times require proof for 3 semesters, that accounts for 1.5x the amount mentioned in the I-20 Form.
+However consulates at times require proof for 3 semesters, that accounts for 1.5x the amount mentioned in Form I-20.

 Verification of one's relationship to the sponsor

 Here, the documents include original tax forms, the sponsor's bankbooks, and fixed deposit certificates.

 Form 1-20, which is one of the required documents for FI visa, is used throughout the student's academic cycle in the US and while applying for a work visa.
 Form I-20 allows you to process the following activities

 Every international student looking for a US student visa should get registered with the USCIS.
 It has a Student and Exchange Visitor Information System (SEVIS) portal that manages student data and information.
 Students are required to pay the fees of around $200 [as of 2021].
 Before paying the SEVIS fee, one must have Form I-20 issued from their DSO (Designated School Officials) and submit the following details: